westbaykayak/westbaykayak.github.io/index.md

 If you want to try out the sport come along

-Bring clothes you don't mind getting wet, a wetsuit and wetsuit boots are deial if you have them.
+Bring clothes you don't mind getting wet, a wetsuit and wetsuit boots are ideal if you have them.
 Otherwise something comfortable like a tracksuit - trainers may be OK but tall people with big feet wearing trainers may have problems getting into the boat!

 Bring a towel and spare clothes for afterwards - sometimes capsizes happen by accident - and sometimes we practice them.